thomas861205/music-recommendation-system/README.md

 ## Result

-The accuracy is pretty good on Bigroom and Dubstep, both of them are electronic dance music sub-genres.
+The recommendation accuracy is above 70% on Bigroom and Dubstep, both of them are electronic dance music sub-genres.

 ![](result.png)